-Over the recent decades, there has been an explosive growth in the use of personal digital devices of various kinds.
-This has, unfortunately, been accompanied by significant increase in worm attacks.
-While, effective anti-virus software and patches are readily available, the average user is very independent and does not often loading these latest patches due to software cost and other efforts involved.
-Also if enough other nodes in the network are secured, the likelihood of a specific device getting infected would go down, leading to a natural game theoretic scenario.
-Aspnes et al [15] introduced an innovative game for modeling the containment of the spread of viruses and worms (security breaches) in a network.
+Aspnes et al [2] introduced an innovative game for modeling the containment of the spread of viruses and worms (security breaches) in a network.
 In this model, nodes choose to install anti-virus software or not on an individual basis while the viruses or worms start from a node chosen uniformly at random and spread along paths consisting of insecure nodes.
 They showed the surprising result that a pure Nash Equilibrium always exists when all nodes have identical installation costs and identical infection costs.

-In this chapter we present a substantial generalization of the model of [15] that allows for arbitrary security and infection costs, and arbitrary distributions for the starting point of the attack.
+In this paper we present a substantial generalization of the model of [2] that allows for arbitrary security and infection costs, and arbitrary distributions for the starting point of the attack.
 More significantly, our model GNS(d) incorporates a network locality parameter d which represents a hop-limit on the spread of infection as accounted for in the strategic decisions, due to either the intrinsic nature of the infection or the extent of neighborhood information that is available to a node.

-We determine that the network locality parameter plays a key role in the existence of pure Nash equilibria (NE): local (d=1) and global games $(d=\infty)$ have pure NE, while for GNS(d) games with $1 < d < \infty$, pure NE may not exist, and in fact, it is NP-complete to determine whether a given instance has a pure NE.
+We determine that the network locality parameter plays a key role in the existence of pure Nash equilibria (NE): local (d = 1) and global games $(d = \infty)$ have pure NE, while for GNS(d)games with $1 < d < \infty$ , pure NE may not exist, and in fact, it is NP-complete to determine whether a given instance has a pure NE.
 For local and global games, we also characterize the price of anarchy in terms of the maximum degree and vertex expansion of the contact network; these suggest natural heuristics to aid a network planner in enforcing efficient equilibria.

 We design a general LP-based framework for approximating the NP-complete problem of finding a socially optimal configuration in our game.
-Our framework yields a 2d-approximation for general GNS(d) games, and an $O(\log n)$ -approximation for the global model where n is the number of network nodes; the latter result improves on the approximation bound of $O(\log^{1.5} n)$ of [15] achieved for a special case of our global model.
+Our framework yields a 2d-approximation for general GNS(d) games, and an $O(\log n)$ -approximation for the global model where n is the number of network nodes; the latter result improves on the approximation bound of $O(\log^{1.5} n)$ of [2] achieved for a special case of our global model.